scarf005/fedora-websites-3.0/README.md

 <img src="https://translate.fedoraproject.org/widgets/fedora-websites-3-0/-/svg-badge.svg" alt="Translation status" />
 </a>

-## Bugs:

-- Design questions and discussion: https://gitlab.com/fedora/design/team/wwwfpo-2022/-/issues
-- Bugs (ie. logo squished on mobile) https://gitlab.com/fedora/websites-apps/fedora-websites/fedora-websites-3.0/-/issues
-- Who's working on what: https://gitlab.com/groups/fedora/websites-apps/fedora-websites/-/boards/4623394

-Note: To edit the content of this site you do not need below guide - simply go to the CMS linked in header.
-To develop new features or add new pages, read on.

 ## Development: Getting Started

-This repository was set up on July 20 2022 as the team voted on Fedora's static frontend pages.

-It is an off-the-shelf `create-nuxt-app` project.
-For more information see [nuxt documentation](https://nuxt.com/docs).

-- Clone this repository and run in the folder:
+- This repository is a standard [`create-nuxt-app`](https://nuxt.com/docs) project.
+- To edit the text/images of this site you do not need this guide, simply go to the [CMS](https://fedora.gitlab.io/websites-apps/fedora-websites/fedora-websites-3.0/admin/) once you have write access to this repository.
+Ask an admin for write access on discussion.fedoraproject.org.
+- To edit translations, go to Fedora's [Weblate](https://translate.fedoraproject.org/projects/fedora-websites-3-0/#languages).
+Every change made there will generate a merge request into the /locales folder of this project, and once that's accepted the site will be rebuilt with the changes automatically.

+- To add a new page or a new component, clone this repository, change into the folder, and run:

   - `npm install`: to install the project dependencies
   - [`npm run dev`](https://v3.nuxtjs.org/api/commands/dev): to run a live development server on localhost:3000
   - [`npm run generate`](https://v3.nuxtjs.org/api/commands/generate): creates pre-rendered pages for static hosting in .output/public (this is what the CI does too)

+## Bug reporting

+- Design questions and discussion: https://gitlab.com/fedora/design/team/wwwfpo-2022/-/issues
+- Bugs (ie. logo squished on mobile) https://gitlab.com/fedora/websites-apps/fedora-websites/fedora-websites-3.0/-/issues
+- Who's working on what: https://gitlab.com/groups/fedora/websites-apps/fedora-websites/-/boards/4623394

 ### Vue Training Videos for Fedora Websites developers